Key messages

 - The rate of hospitalisation for care involving dialysis was 11 times as high for Indigenous Australians as for non-Indigenous Australians, based on age-standardised rates (453 and 42 per 1,000, respectively).

 - Research shows that Indigenous patients with kidney failure are less likely to be wait-listed for transplantation than non-Indigenous Australians.
-Barriers to accessing kidney transplantation include systemic barriers such as service availability and likelihood of referral for transplant evaluation, and individual patient factors such as co-morbidities which affect the acceptability of a kidney transplant.
+Barriers to accessing kidney transplantation include systemic barriers such as service availability and likelihood of referral for transplant evaluation, cultural bias and individual patient factors such as co-morbidities which affect the acceptability of a kidney transplant.

 Why is it important?

-Kidneys are crucial to overall health, playing a vital role in cleaning the blood, removing waste and extra fluid from the body, managing Vitamin D production and regulating blood pressure (Kidney Health Australia 2020b).
+Kidneys are crucial to overall health, playing a vital role in cleaning the blood, removing waste and extra fluid from the body, managing Vitamin D production and regulating blood pressure (Kidney Health Australia 2020).
 The kidneys can be permanently damaged by various acute illnesses or by progressive damage from other chronic conditions, such as uncontrolled elevated blood pressure and longstanding high blood sugar levels (untreated or poorly managed diabetes).

 If the kidneys cease functioning adequately (known as kidney failure or end-stage kidney disease), waste products and excess water build up rapidly in the body.
 This can cause death within a few days or weeks unless the patient undergoes dialysis, or a new kidney is provided by transplant.
 Aboriginal and Torres Strait Islander people are less likely to receive kidney transplants than non-Indigenous Australians, so many require dialysis for the rest of their lives, impacting quality of life and social and emotional wellbeing for patients and their carers (see measure 1.18 Social and emotional wellbeing) (Chadban et al. 2005; Devitt et al. 2008; Khanal et al. 2018; Rix et al. 2015).